 Where you provide personal data to us about other individuals (for example, if you are an employer) we will also be data controller of their personal data.
 You should refer any such other individuals to this notice before supplying us with their data on their behalf.

 We may amend the personal data that we hold so that you cannot be identified from the data either by itself or when combined with any other data we hold.
 That data will then not be subject to this notice or data protection law.

 We may collect information about you if you are a prospective insured, employee or relative of an insured, claimant, broker, beneficiary of an insurance or reinsurance policy, supplier or applicant for employment.

 What personal data will we collect?

-Depending on our relationship with you and the services you require, we may collect your name, job title, job history, address, telephone number, email address, date of birth, the results of any credit check, gender, information about your relationship to a policyholder, identification information such as passport details, driving licence and national insurance number, bank and payment details and information obtained as part of checking sanctions lists.
-We may also collect information which is relevant to an insurance application you may make or that may be made on your behalf, such as previous insurance policies held and claims made (this will also include any information specific to the type of policy being applied for), information gathered from publically available sources such as the electoral roll, newspapers and social media sites and any other information passed on from the insurance broker or the policy applicant.
+Depending on our relationship with you and the services you require or provide to us, we may collect your name, job title, job history, address, telephone number, email address, date of birth, the results of any credit check, gender, information about your relationship to a policyholder, identification information such as passport details, driving licence and national insurance number, bank and payment details and information obtained as part of checking sanctions lists.
+We may also collect information which is relevant to an insurance application you may make or that may be made on your behalf, such as previous insurance policies held and claims made (this will also include any information specific to the type of policy being applied for is applying for), information gathered from publically available sources such as the electoral roll, newspapers and social media sites and any other information passed on from the insurance broker or the policy applicant.